Consumers Overview

 Our Mission

-The North Dakota State Board of Dental Examiners (NDSBDE) is a regulatory agency mandated to protect the dental health of the citizens of North Dakota by regulating the practice of dentistry, dental hygiene, and dental assisting through the enforcement of laws, rules and policies.
-The board requires competency and ethical behavior in all areas of the practice of dentistry.
+The North Dakota State Board of Dental Examiners (NDSBDE) is a part of the North Dakota State goverment.
+It is a regulatory agency mandated to protect the dental health of the citizens of North Dakota by regulating the practice of dentistry, dental hygiene, and dental assisting through the enforcement of laws, rules and policies.
+The laws epxlain the levels of dental competency and ethical behavior in all areas of the practice of dentistry.

-The Board may propose changes to rules and statutes related to the practice of dentistry and the conduct of dental practitioners.
-Decisions on whcih laws are approved are made by the North Dakota Legislative Assembly and the Governor.
+While the Board may suggest, draft, and propose changes to the laws related to the practice of dentistry, the laws are put in place or approved by the North Dakota Legislative Assembly and the Governor. .

 What You Need to Know About Opioid Pain Medicines